Find Affordable College Courses

 Full Allied Health & Medical Assisting Services at San Juan College Report

 Tulsa Community College landed the #9 spot in the 2023 rankings for the most popular associate degree allied health and medical assisting services programs.
-Located in the large city of Tulsa, Tulsa Community College is a public school with a large student population.
+Located in the large city of Tulsa, Tulsa Community College is a public college with a large student population.

 Women make up 94% of the medical assisting majors at the school.